martinvd/vscode-open-repo/readme.md

 # vscode-open-repo

-> VS Code extension that opens the current repo on GitHub or GitLab
+> VS Code extension that adds a status bar link to open the current repo on GitHub or GitLab